-In 1953, Burger King or Insta Burger King, as it was known initially, was founded in Jacksonville.
+In 1953, Burger King or Insta Burger King, its original name, would open its first restaurant in Jacksonville.
 The new Insta Burger King concept made its way to Miami via two franchisees in 1954.
 The second Miami location would be at 6091 SW 8th Street.
 By December 1974, the lease on the property would be up.
 The building sat empty for a few years.

 I’m a lifelong fan of La Palma’s frita, although it is more of an actual patty and not the smashed beef on the griddle I’m accustomed to.
 They also make their julienne potatoes, which is always a good thing.

 And the best thing about La Palma?
 Their walk-up window and outdoor seating area are open 24 hours a day.